decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

   and a timely statement of the issuer or presenter

 [[def:Wallet]]
-~ A software application, usually provided by some commercial entity, that receives, stores, presents, and manages credentials and key material of the End-User.
+~ An entity that receives, stores, presents, and manages credentials and key material of the End User.
 Acts as a [[ref:Self Issued OpenID Provider (SIOP)]]

 ## Profile